Back to blogUpdated · 30 min read

 • Your insurer needs to respect your data and privacy.
 There is a legal requirement to keep your data for five years from any interaction – beyond this they should only keep data directly relevant to the service they provided.

-• Your insurer also has to treat you fairly in all interactions in accordance with the Treating Customers Fairly (TCF) regulatory requirement.
-This includes, but is not limited to, the way in which their products are designed, the advice they give, how they handle your claims, your complaints, etc.
+• Your insurer also has to treat you fairly in all interactions following the Treating Customers Fairly (TCF) regulatory requirement.
+This includes but is not limited to, how their products are designed, the advice they give, how they handle your claims, your complaints, etc.

 What to do if you feel like you’re being cheated by your insurer